 You might receive an email with a special holiday promotion or special coupon, or good deal on an item that’s in short supply, like this year’s hottest toy.
 Take care — it might be a fake retailer.
 When you click the link in the email, you could land on a site that looks perfectly legit; it’s not hard to create a legitimate-looking website that collects people’s money but never delivers the goods.
 WTOP.com recommends looking for a physical address on the site before making a purchase.

-You might want to review some other common Internet scams so you know what to look out for.
-Click here to visit Fraud.org‘s list of current known scams.
+You might want to review some other common scams so you know what to look out for.
+Click here to visit Fraud.org’s list of top scams from last year.

 Don’t click on package shipping and delivery emails

 Maybe you ordered something online to be delivered to your home.
 Watch out for emails purporting to be from shipping companies like FedEx or UPS with a delivery notification.
 If you’ve made an online purchase, you’ll probably receive a tracking number from the merchant.
 To be safe, go to the shipper’s website and manually enter your tracking number there instead of clicking on the link in an email.